Have you ever carefully read the list of names at the end of a movie?

 Let’s pick another field… According to a 2016 Physician Compensation Report from Medscape, which is owned by WebMD, women earn significantly less than men overall.

 Awareness is key, but knowing how to take action (personally and systemically) is what it’s all about.

 During our four year journey we’ve seen that today’s pioneering millennial women simply aren’t prepared for the tidal wave of setbacks and biases that will hit them.
 Our story shows young women, and people who advocate for them, what to do about it.

 When we start out in our careers, we don’t always think about the intrinsic details for success.
 We learn the basics of making a resume, creating connections, and taking risks.
 But after the approach fails we want all the details.
 What happened?
 What did I do wrong.
 What could I have done differently.
 Did I make bad choices?

 Pioneers in Skirts is a story about what’s preventing a gender-balanced workplace.
-We give a heads up to what’s coming and provide solutions for how to deal with it.
+We give a heads up to what’s coming and provide strategies for how to deal with it.

 This is where I remind you of those movie credits.
 After four years of story-telling and expert interviews, it’s now time for the film to be seen.
 We’re almost there!

 We have a long list of post-production activities and need to raise the film-finishing funds to pay for it.
 We CAN do this!
 We must.
 We need Pioneers in Skirts to propel us all, women and men, towards change within a culture that’s been throwing up walls in front of women and girls for far far too long.